bishoymaurice/AWS_DevOps/README.md

 1. Go to docker/app
 2. Replace index.html file with the new one
 3. Commit changes to main branch
-4. CircleCI will be triggered automatically and will do the following:
+4. CircleCI will be triggered automatically and will do the following
     - Build new docker image with the new html code pushed
     - Push the new docker image into your personal docker hub account
     - Deploy the new version on Kubernetes cluster using simple Blue/Green strategy